csoftdev88/angular-scss/docs/03 - Skinning.md

 #### Creating a new tenant from scratch ####

-To create a new tenant, all you need to do is copy the 'default' folder and rename it to the name of the skin.
+To create a new tenant, all you need to do is copy an existing tenant folder and rename.
 This will then act as the 'tenant' name used in the build commands.
 Also, please keep the utility npm scripts up to date by adding a serve.tenant and run.tenant to the package JSON.

+The styling of the tenant is imported from a single file, style.less.
+This file is only for use with imports and allows your to import new tenant specific components as well as picking some from the global styles.

+The config.less is where we store the variables used throughout the tenant styling.
+This file should be the first to be changed.
+Once the tenant folder is copied, change the variables here with the tenant's existing color, font and sizing requirments.